mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 **Languages** :: —
 **Challenge** :: 1/8 (25 XP)
 ___
-**Keen Hearing.** The hare has advantage on Wisdom (Perception) checks that rely on hearing.
+**Keen Hearing.** :: The hare has advantage on Wisdom (Perception) checks that rely on hearing.

-**Evasive.** When the hare is subjected to an effect that allows it to make a Dexterity saving throw to take only half damage, it instead takes no damage on a success.
+**Evasive.** :: When the hare is subjected to an effect that allows it to make a Dexterity saving throw to take only half damage, it instead takes no damage on a success.

-**Standing Leap.** The hare's long jump is up to 20 feet and its high jump is up to 10 feet, with or without a running start.
+**Standing Leap.** :: The hare's long jump is up to 20 feet and its high jump is up to 10 feet, with or without a running start.
-___

 *These swift hares have survived in the Contested Lands by being faster than anything that hunts them.
 Their large ears can detect approaching threats from remarkable distances.*
+}}

+{{pageNumber,auto}}
+{{footnote Appendix D: Beasts of Tirvandor}}
+\page

+{{monster,frame,wide
-### Emerald Depths Treefrog
+## Emerald Depths Treefrog
 *Tiny beast, unaligned*
 ___
 **Armor Class** :: 12